Rianto-RNT/rnt-computer-app/README.md

   * category update page
   * update category and redirect to admin/category
   * refactor code for category Create and update form
+- Search Filter Category (admin dasboard)
+  * admin can search category by name of the product category

 ## Articles